Asthma and Smoking: What's the Deal?

 Back then, the mechanisms for how smoking made asthma worse were unknown, and that basically remains the case today.
 However, thanks to extensive research in this regard, researchers do know a little bit more than back then.

 So, if you already have asthma, smoking cigarettes on a daily basis long-term can cause your asthma to get worse over time, and it can also cause airway changes that may cause COPD.
-The combination of both asthma and COPD is generally referred to as Asthma/ COPD Overlap Syndrome.
+The combination of both asthma and COPD is generally referred to as asthma/COPD overlap syndrome.4,5

-Asthma is completely reversible, and it is generally understood that asthmatics have the same life expectancy as non-asthmatics.
+It is generally understood that asthmatics have the same life expectancy as non-asthmatics.
 COPD, on the other hand, is only partially reversible and progresses with age.
-However, aggressive treatment can slow the progression so you can live longer and better with it.
+However, aggressive treatment can slow the progression so you can live longer and better with it.4,5

 So, with an increased risk already, smoking with asthma can only elevate the risk.